cirreum/Cirreum.Persistence.Dapper/README.md

 ## Contribution Guidelines

-1. **Be conservative with new abstractions** — The API surface must remain stable and meaningful.
+1. **Be conservative with new abstractions** ï¿½ The API surface must remain stable and meaningful.
-2. **Limit dependency expansion** — Only add foundational, version-stable dependencies.
+2. **Limit dependency expansion** ï¿½ Only add foundational, version-stable dependencies.
-3. **Favor additive, non-breaking changes** — Breaking changes ripple through the entire ecosystem.
+3. **Favor additive, non-breaking changes** ï¿½ Breaking changes ripple through the entire ecosystem.
-4. **Include thorough unit tests** — All primitives and patterns should be independently testable.
+4. **Include thorough unit tests** ï¿½ All primitives and patterns should be independently testable.
-5. **Document architectural decisions** — Context and reasoning should be clear for future maintainers.
+5. **Document architectural decisions** ï¿½ Context and reasoning should be clear for future maintainers.
-6. **Follow .NET conventions** — Use established patterns from Microsoft.Extensions.* libraries.
+6. **Follow .NET conventions** ï¿½ Use established patterns from Microsoft.Extensions.* libraries.

 ## Versioning